 The detection of alcohol abuse using head hair samples is well documented and EtG (Ethyl Glucuronide) and FAEE (Fatty Acid Ethyl Esters) alcohol markers are readily detectable and quantifiable in the samples.
 It is strongly recommended within the industry that the two sets of analysis are run side by side and that one is not reported without the other as they can provide conflicting information.
 The limited research which has been conducted on nail samples provides information about levels of EtG alcohol markers which are trapped in the nail as it grows but does not provide information about FAEE markers.
 Caution is required, as the two sets of results should always go hand in hand.

-Hence, we can see that nail clipping analysis has limited uses and should only be used as an alternative to hair testing if the donor has no head and limited body hair.
+Hence, we can see that nail drug testing has limited uses and should only be used as an alternative to hair testing if the donor has no head and limited body hair.
 However, due to a lack of vital controls, the results should always be viewed with caution.